AndreaLazzari/AndreaLazzari/README.md

 ### Hi there 👋
-I am a Master student in Physics of Data, in my Github you can find some projects developed during my studies ⚡

 After a bachelor's degree in Physics, in October 2021 I started the master's degree in Physics of Data at the University of Padua.
 The master aims at training a new generation of physicists, capable of combining advanced knowledge in Physics with high-level training in Data Science.

 My main interests are Machine Learning, Artificial Intelligence, Statistics and in general the applications of Data Analysis techniques in "real-world" situations.

+During the last semester I did an internship where I worked on the fascinating world of Quantum Computing and I wrote my master thesis on this topic, comparing some of the main Python SDKs for Quantum Programming.

+I really enjoy working as a team and I am eager to improve myself learning new things from other people.
+I developed a passion for computers, smartphones and for the whole tech-world.
+Moreover, I am especially enthusiastic about sports, such as Soccer and Formula1

 To learn more about me, visit my personal website --> https://andrealazzari.github.io/